Tested: Stark Varg electric off-road motorcycle – we rode it

 Getting the invite from Stark Futures for the launch of the Varg felt like a bit of a golden ticket.
 It’s a bike a lot of people are talking about and, since they launched it to a huge range of international media all at the same time, there’s a definite buzz about it.
 We’ve also been answering questions about it wherever we go recently – including from ‘other’ manufacturers.

-Enduro21 had a bag full of questions about the Varg, many of them from you guys n’ girls who posted on our Facebook page.
-So, we went to Spain very much with the mindset of finding out if this thing works as a dirt bike, with those questions on a notepad, and fully wanting to find out how it might work for enduro.
+Enduro21 had a bag full of questions about the VARG, many of them from you guys n’ girls who posted on our Facebook page.
+So, we have answered them all here, one talking point after another to put all the cards on the table and we went to Spain very much with the mindset of finding out if this thing works as a dirt bike.

 The first thing to lay down, as we explain in our YouTube video from the test, is this launch was basically a handful of short sessions on a motocross track.
 The undulating track – Golf MX circuit – sits in the hills north west of Barcelona and was a pretty cool location – literally an old gold course.
 We got the chance to ride between the trees for a session but the time was limited, always to around 20 minutes.